Adam Zimmer, Bengals analyst, ex-Vikings co-DC, dies at 38 - WHIZ News

 Adam Zimmer broke into the NFL in 2006 with the New Orleans Saints.
 He was hired by the Kansas City Chiefs in 2010 as an assistant linebackers coach and spent the 2013 season with the Bengals as an assistant defensive backs coach in Mike Zimmer’s final season there as defensive coordinator.

 “Our organization has had the privilege of knowing and working with the Zimmer family for 15 years.
 We have the highest regard for Mike and Adam, and we are incredibly saddened by this tragic news,” Bengals owner Mike Brown said in a statement.
 “Mike and Adam were more than just coaches for us — they were friends.
-Our thoughts and prayers are with the Zimmer family at this time.”
+Our thoughts and prayers are with the Zimmer family.”

 “Disregard the familial connection.
 It’s really just about him being a good coach,” former Vikings linebacker Chad Greenway said in an interview with The Associated Press on Tuesday.
 “It wouldn’t have mattered who the head coach was.
 Adam was a good coach no matter what.”

+Though he was older than Adam Zimmer, Greenway quickly developed a trust in his new position coach while trying to learn a new defense in his ninth NFL season.

+“He was respectful of the game and the career that I had before that he got there,” Greenway said.
+“He was always working with you and not coaching at you, always trying to make the individual better and the team better.
+He was really smart when it came to the scheme, but more importantly he was a great person who always cared about you as a person.”

-Mike Zimmer’s wife and Adam Zimmer’s mother, Vikki Zimmer, died unexpectedly at age 50 in 2009.
+Mike Zimmer’s wife, Adam Zimmer’s mother, Vikki Zimmer, died unexpectedly at age 50 in 2009.
 That was Adam Zimmer’s last year with the Saints, when they went on to win the Super Bowl.

 “We had fond memories of Adam from the four years he spent in our organization as an assistant coach,” the Saints said in a statement.
 “Adam was knowledgeable, hard working, well-liked by everyone he came into contact with, and enthusiastic.
 During his time with the Saints, he quickly developed into an excellent coach.”